 (4) Thirdly, the proceeds are to be applied in the payment to the Registrar of the amount owed under the warrant.

+(4A) Fourthly, the proceeds are to be applied in the payment to the Registrar of the amount owed in respect of any other enforceable registered fine (as those terms are defined in section 28(1)) of the debtor.

-(5) Fourthly, the proceeds are to be applied in the payment of any surplus to the debtor.
+(5) Fifthly, the proceeds are to be applied in the payment of any surplus to the debtor.

 (6) Enforcement fees recovered under a warrant are to be credited to the Consolidated Account.